dbarrosop/sir/README.md

 * Store and retrieve arbitrary data.
 * Get raw BGP from your router.
 * Get raw flow data from your router.
-* Check if you are peering with a particular AS (WIP).
+* Look for all the prefixes that traverses or originates in a particular ASN.
-* Check if a particular network is present in the router (WIP).
+* Check all the prefixes in the router that allows you to reach certain prefixes or IP.

 Applications
 ============